activisthandbook/articles/academy/web-dev/week-2.md

 Nof installations are required for this week.

 # Group project
+Before next Sunday, work together with your fellow students and prepare the following:
 - Turn the markdown files of last week into HTML files.
 - Improve the guide by looking up more info about HTML and CSS.
-- Work together and share all of this in our [GitHub repository](https://github.com/activisthandbook/web-dev-course).
+- Share all of this in our [GitHub repository](https://github.com/activisthandbook/web-dev-course).
 - Prepare a short presentation to share your work at next week’s workshop.

+We made an [example HTML file](https://github.com/activisthandbook/web-dev-course/blob/main/week-2/example.html) in our GitHub repository to help you get started.

 # Resources
 - [Converting markdown to HTML](https://codingnconcepts.com/markdown/markdown-vs-html/)